brainbuz/Vote-Count/md/README.md

 * Fails Condorcet Winner (but meets Condorcet Loser).
 * Fails many Consistency Criteria (The example given for Consistency can happen with IRV).
 IRV handles clones poorly.

-#### Borda Count
+#### Borda Count and Scoring

+When Range (Cardinal) Ballots are used, the scores assigned by the voters are tallied to score the choices.

+Since Scoring is native to Range Ballots, to use the approach to resolve Ranked Ballots requires a method of assigning scores.

-Scores choices on a ballot based on their position.
+Borda Count Scores choices on a ballot based on their position.
 Borda supporters often disagree about the weighting rule to use in the scoring.
 Iterative Borda Methods (Baldwin, Nansen) eliminate the lowest choice(s) and recalculate the Borda score ignoring eliminated choices (if your second choice is eliminated your third choice is promoted).

 * Easy to Understand.
 * Fails Later Harm.
 * Fails Condorcet Winner.
-* Inconsistant.
+* Inconsistent.
-* The basic Borda Method is vulnerable to a Cloning Attack.
+* The basic Borda Method is vulnerable to a Cloning Attack, but not Range Ballot Scoring and iterative Borda methods.

 #### Condorcet